delebash/Dans-Programming-Error-Notes/Phpstorm Debugging Aurelia Gulp Watch.md

 ## Source Maps ##
 You will not hit break point if your sourcemaps are not configured correctly

+## Not hitting breakpoint becuase folder is in subfoler like client ##
+Mark folder as resource root

 **Make sure the source path is correct in the gulp write sourcmaps**

 In Aurelia Navigation Skeleton tasks/build the     .pipe(sourcemaps.write('.', {includeContent: false, sourceRoot: '../src'}))